 \subsection{Better Decoder for a Better Encoder}

 D2V2~\citep{baevski2022_data2vec2} uses a lightweight CNN decoder.
 However, \citet{he2022_maskedauto} show that a sufficiently large decoder improves the encoder performance on downstream tasks.
-If the decoder is weak, the later layers of the encoder should contribute more to masked token reconstruction rather than to learning high-level semantics~\citep{huang2022_AMAE}, thereby diminishing the model's effective capacity.
+If the decoder is weak, the later layers of the encoder tend to contribute more to masked-token reconstruction than to learning high-level semantics~\citep{huang2022_AMAE}, thereby diminishing the model's effective capacity.
 This is particularly pronounced in regression-based MIM~\citep{alkin2025mim}, affecting the quality of frozen-feature probing.
-We replace the six-layer CNN decoder with a six-layer ViT decoder and examine how varying the number of heads and the MLP ratio affect encoder performance.
+We replace the six-layer CNN decoder with a six-layer ViT decoder and examine how varying the number of heads and the MLP ratio affects encoder performance.